javmart/zero-to-qed/docs/src/19_artificial_intelligence.md

 ## Open Problem: Verified Auction Theory

 Here is a concrete challenge.
-The code below implements a simple batch auction: buyers and sellers submit orders, the market clears at a uniform price.
-We can prove safety properties (buyers never pay more than they bid, sellers never receive less than they asked).
-But the hard problem remains open.
+Markets move trillions of dollars daily on algorithms that have never been formally verified; proving properties about them is one of the few places where a theorem can be worth real money.
+The code below implements a combinatorial auction: participants submit orders expressing preferences over baskets of instruments, and the mechanism finds an allocation that maximizes welfare.
+Safety properties (no order executes worse than its limit) are tractable.
+The hard problem is proving **price improvement**: that participants get better execution than they could achieve through bilateral matching.

 ```lean
 {{#include ../../src/ZeroToQED/Auction.lean:auction_types}}
 ```

-The clearing mechanism finds a price that maximizes trading volume:
+The mechanism finds welfare-maximizing allocations:

 ```lean
 {{#include ../../src/ZeroToQED/Auction.lean:auction_clear}}
 ```

-Safety properties are tractable:
+Safety properties are provable:

 ```lean
 {{#include ../../src/ZeroToQED/Auction.lean:auction_safety}}
 ```

-The open problem is **incentive compatibility**: proving that truthful bidding is optimal.
+The open problem:

 ```lean
 {{#include ../../src/ZeroToQED/Auction.lean:auction_open}}
 ```

-The [Vickrey-Clarke-Groves mechanism](https://en.wikipedia.org/wiki/Vickrey%E2%80%93Clarke%E2%80%93Groves_mechanism) is the textbook solution for single-item auctions: charge each winner the externality they impose on others, and truthful bidding becomes dominant strategy.
-But combinatorial auctions break this.
-When bidders want bundles of items and bundles overlap, winner determination becomes NP-hard.
-VCG requires solving this optimally, which is computationally intractable.
-It is also not budget-balanced: the mechanism may pay out more than it collects.
-Real exchanges use uniform-price batch auctions instead, trading exact incentive compatibility for tractability.

-Here is the concrete problem: **bound the strategic gain from misreporting in a uniform-price combinatorial auction**.
-Define a bidder's regret as the difference between their utility under optimal manipulation and their utility under truthful bidding.
-Prove an upper bound on regret as a function of market thickness (number of participants) and bundle complexity (overlap structure).
-The conjecture is that regret goes to zero as markets get large and competitive, but no formal proof exists.

-Formalizing this requires expressing "for all alternative bids, utility improvement is bounded by \\(f(n, k)\\)" as a dependent type.
-The quantification over counterfactual strategies is where the difficulty lives.

-If this sounds interesting, [OneChronos](https://www.onechronos.com/) builds verified auction infrastructure for financial markets.
-We work on combinatorial auctions, mechanism design, and formal verification of trading systems.
+**The challenge**: [download the code](https://github.com/sdiehl/zero-to-qed/blob/main/src/ZeroToQED/Auction.lean) and fill in the `sorry`.
+Participants submit orders over baskets of securities; the mechanism finds a combinatorial match that clears simultaneously.
+The value proposition is price improvement: better execution than sequential bilateral matching.
+Directions you might take:

+- **Prove price improvement bounds**.
+Define improvement as the difference between limit price and execution price.
+Prove that the allocation delivers non-negative improvement for all filled orders.
+- **Verify the solver formulation**.
+Winner determination is solved via an optimization solver.
+Prove that feasible solutions correspond to valid allocations, and the objective maximizes welfare.
+- **Characterize expressiveness gains**.
+Prove that basket preferences strictly improve outcomes: there exist order configurations where combinatorial matching achieves fills that no sequence of bilateral matches could.

+Markets look like chaos but are actually mathematical objects with deep structure; proving theorems about them reveals invariants that no amount of testing could find.
+If you make progress, [OneChronos](https://www.onechronos.com/) wants to hear from you.
+We build market infrastructure and work on these kinds of problems.
+There is a lot of non-trivial work involved, and we are always looking for smart people.
 Apply through [our careers page](https://www.onechronos.com/careers/) or [reach out to me](mailto:sdiehl@onechronos.com) directly.

 ---